banner

 Plastic, plastic everywhere―even in your water

 The culprits aren’t just discarded water bottles or plastic takeout containers.
-Microplastics can also come from surprising sources like household paints and adhesives, the exfoliating beads in your skincare, and even clothes containing synthetic fibres.
+Microplastics can also come from surprising sources like household paints and adhesives, the exfoliating beads in your skincare, and even clothes containing synthetic fibers.

 This invisible plastic pollution is now basically omnipresent.
 It’s in the air we breathe (especially indoor air).
 It’s present in people’s bloodstreams, and even in a mother’s womb and her breastmilk.
 When scientists sampled fish in the Great Lakes, every single fish was contaminated with microplastics.